josmar-crwdstffng/angular/aio/content/start/start-deployment.md

     </code-example>

-    This command creates a `dist` folder in the application root directory with all the files that a hosting service needs for serving your application.
+    This command creates a `dist` directory in the application root directory with all the files that a hosting service needs for serving your application.

     <div class="alert is-helpful">